gumaerc-testorg/6.100l-fall-2022/content/resources/mit6_100l_f22_jpeg.md

   youtube_description: ''
   youtube_id: ''
 ---
 Flowers are an example of the Fibonacci sequence in nature.
 The Fibonacci sequence is a classic example of a recursive function, as discussed in lectures 15 and 16.
-(Image courtesy of [Arthur T. LaBar](https://flic.kr/p/2hb11de) on Flickr.
+(Image courtesy of {{% resource_link "8f737abc-871e-4d03-8e25-96d9018c291b" "Arthur T. LaBar" %}} on Flickr.
 License: CC BY.)